EconometricInstitute/feb22012-programming-website/data/week6/4-default-methods.md

     }
  ```

 Now, any non-abstract class that implements the `Point2D` interface is required to implement both the `getX()` and `getY()` method, but is not required to implement the `distanceTo` method.
-If no implementation of the `distanceTo` method is written in the class, the default implementation of the `distanceTo` method is written in the class, the default implementation provided in the interface is used.
+If no implementation of the `distanceTo` method is written in the class, the default implementation provided in the interface is used.

-In Java versions prior to version 8, the language creators almost never dared to add additional methods to existing interfaces, at it would break compatibility with all classes implementing that interface.
-With the introduction of default method implementations in interface, many new helpful methods were added to existing interfaces, including `Map` and `List`.
-The `merge` method of the `Map` interface mentioned in the section on Binary Operators is one example of a new default method implementation.
+In Java versions prior to version 8, the language creators almost never dared to add additional methods to existing interfaces, as it would break compatibility with all classes implementing that interface.
+With the introduction of default method implementations in interfaces, many new helpful methods were added to existing interfaces, including `Map` and `List`.
+The `merge` method of the `Map` interface mentioned in the section on BinaryOperators is one example of a new default method implementation.

 Another advantage of default method implementations in interfaces is that we can use a lambda expression or a method reference for that interface when that interface contains more than one method, as long as only a single method has no default implementation.
 This is the case for the `Comparator` interface, to which a number of default methods were added in Java 8.
 One example is the `reversed` method: